Obama's Miami connections helped smooth path to meeting with Castro

 Arriola's message about changes in Miami exile thinking was not just an idle boast.
 Polling showed a generational shift was taking place as younger Cuban-American leaders emerged who were more open to engagement with Cuba than a previous generation, who left the island in the early days after Fidel Castro's 1959 revolution.

-He traveled to Miami to deliver a speech laying out a plan to undo restrictions on remittances and travel to the island for Cuban-American families, while keeping the long-standing trade embargo in place.
+He travelled to Miami to deliver a speech laying out a plan to undo restrictions on remittances and travel to the island for Cuban-American families, while keeping the long-standing trade embargo in place.

 In his re-election in 2012, Obama won almost 50 per cent of south Florida's Cuban-American vote, almost double what Democrats had been used to getting.